Suicide Prevention Resources for College Students

 Emergency Hotlines and Chat Centers

-This group offers immediate online resources for students and others in crisis, including a free 24/7 phone line, live chat, and an in-person crisis center locator.
+Formerly known as the National Suicide Prevention Lifeline, this group offers immediate online resources for students and others in crisis, including a free 24/7 phone line, live chat, and an in-person crisis center locator.

 This program is the first online crisis center completely managed by volunteers who are trained and certified in crisis intervention.